amal-araweelo/RV32I/README.md

 ## README - file structure and running the program

 File structure and running the program
-The code for this project is split into multiple files and headers.
+The code for this project is split into multiple source files and headers.

     opcodes.h contains definitions for opcodes for different instruction types globals.c and globals.h contain definitions of global variables